scottwillmoore/chip16/notes.md

 Todo: Create a c16 diassembler.
 This should be in a seperate module.

+Maybe: Explore using macros to generate the chip16 instruction parsing, disassembly, assembly?

 Maybe: Implement a way to be faithful to c16 versions.
 E.g. Do not execute version 1.3 instructions for a 1.1 c16 binary.